 Grilled Rack of Lamb

-4. Place the lamb on un-lit side of grill, and cook for 20 minutes with indirect heat, or until temperature reaches 125 degrees.
+- Preheat one side of grill to high heat with lid closed, leaving other side off.
+Once heated, place the marinated lamb on un-lit side of grill and cook for 20 minutes with indirect heat and lid closed, or until the internal temperature reaches 125 degrees.